cesar-novoa/cesar-novoa/docs/cv.md

 linkedin.com/in/cesar-novoa | github.com/rasekdk

-## Sumary
+## Summary

 Senior Frontend Engineer with 4+ years of experience building and scaling SaaS platforms in agile teams.
 Proven track record in React and JavaScript, driving performance optimization, testing practices, and scalable architecture.
 Specialized in crafting accessible, high-performance interfaces and bridging design with engineering through modern design systems.
 Experienced in guiding teams toward consistent standards and cross-functional collaboration, delivering reliable frontends at scale.

 ## Skills